Flotomate/product_docs/source/change-management/searching-changes.rst

     b. **All Emergency Changes**: It shows all Changes with the Change Type set to Emergency.

-    c. **My Open Changes**: It shows all unclosed Changes with you as the assignee.
+    c. **My Open Changes**: It shows all unclosed Changes with the signed-in technician as the assignee.

-    d. **My Over Due Changes**: It shows all Changes past their due date with you as the assignee.
+    d. **My Over Due Changes**: It shows all Changes past their due date with the signed-in technician as the assignee.

-    e. **All Open Changes in My Group**: It shows all the Changes with a Technician Group you are part of.
+    e. **All Open Changes in My Group**: It shows all the Changes with a Technician Group that the signed-in technician is part of.

--  You can filter the available Changes in the List View based on their stage.
+-  A technician can filter the available Changes in the List View based on their stage.
 The tools for this is available in Change List View.
-The tool also gives you a quick view of the distribution of all the Changes across all the stages.
+The tool also gives the technician a quick view of the distribution of all the Changes across all the stages.

 .. _cmf-14: